teal-finance/emo/doc/go/README.md

 import errors

 err := errors.New("PARAM ERROR")
-log.Error("An error has occurred:", err)
+zone.Error("An error has occurred:", err)
 ```

 Output: